Redcat468/Cliptracker/README.md

 ## Test File

-A sample ALE file is provided in the `dist` directory for testing purposes.
+A sample ALE file is provided (`dist/test.ALE`) for testing purposes.
 Use it to explore the application's features and validate the workflow.

 ## Contribution